vpon-data/data-sdk/docs/ios.md

 # Debug Mode
 ---
-You need to config debug mode with setDebugMode when you initilize Data SDK.

-Please disable debug mode manually before you launch the App to App Store.
+When you initilize Data SDK, you can enable debug mode with config setDebugMode:Yes/config.setDebugMode(true).

 ```objc
 #import <VponDataAnalytics/VponDataAnalytics.h>